Aleksandar1932/Aleksandar1932/README.md

 #### 🚀 List of my projects

-🔓 I encourage the open source development, so all of the following projects are available for anyone.
+🔓 I encourage open source development, so all of the following projects are initially started by me, but the codebase is available for anyone.

 1. [BookLibrary](https://rebrand.ly/b1r8vm8)
 2. [ToDo](https://github.com/Aleksandar1932/todo-app)